fledge-iot/fledge-service-notification/tests/unit/C/README.rst

 This will run all unit tests and place the JUnit XML files in the directory results

+To generate coverage reports, go to the directory scripts and execute the script as follows:

+- RunAllTests coverage

+This will run all unit tests and report test coverage results in '.../build/CoverageHtml/index.html' file w.r.t. path of CMakeLists.txt files.

 NOTE:
 the build process for C++ tests checks first the environment FLEDGE_ROOT (pointing where Fledge has been built) If the variable is not set then the build process uses FLEDGE_INCLUDE_DIRS and FLEDGE_LIB_DIRS, assuming the Fledge dev package has been installed.